About the Project

 There will be 2.4m high deer fencing (post & mesh) surrounding the site.
 At the bottom of the fence would be a 10cm gap to allow passage for small animals.

-Also, it needs to be considered that the planting season for trees and hedges runs from November to March.
+We are unable to start hedgerow planting until our application is approved by Rutland County Council as the local planning authority.
+It also needs to be considered that the planting season for trees and hedges runs from November to March.

 Cable routing